aetheryx/thesis/doc/perf_prov.typ

 #import "lib/setup.typ": setup
 #show: setup

-= Impact of performance provisioning models <perf_prov>
+= Impact on raw disk performance <perf_prov>
 This chapter answers the _"How do the differences in the performance provisioning models of Persistent Disks and Hyperdisks impact the raw disk performance of Uber's CDE?"_ sub-question.
 As previously mentioned in @perf_model, the fundamental difference between the performance provisioning models is that Persistent Disks share a pool of performance resources (known as "pooled performance") and Hyperdisks provision performance statically per disk (known as "static performance").
 The chapter further investigates the advantages and disadvantages between the two performance provisioning models, in order to determine how they affect raw disk performance.
 It is important to note that the performance provisioning models are merely one aspect of the disks: in subsequent chapters, other characteristics are investigated.

 == Background research: Measuring raw disk performance This chapter investigates raw disk performance in various scenarios, by performing a number of experiments.
 In this section, the technical details of how these experiments are generally performed are briefly described.

-First, the way raw disk performance is measured is using the `fio` command-line tool (#link("https://github.com/axboe/fio")), which provides the ability to perform synthetic disk operations and measure their execution time.
+First, the way raw disk performance is measured is using the `fio` command-line tool (#link("https://github.com/axboe/fio")[github.com/axboe/fio]), which provides the ability to perform synthetic disk operations and measure their execution time.
 For example, the `fio` tool can be instructed to write 1 GiB of randomized data to a specific file, and the time taken for this execution can be measured.
 The specific configuration parameters are included in full in #link(<appendix_fio>)[Appendix H].

 Second, the experiments are commonly configured as follows.
 In this chapter, all experiments provision two isolated groups of @cde:short:pl: one group using Persistent Disks (pooled performance), and one group using Hyperdisks (static performance).
 Each group contains 4 @cde:short:pl each.
 The group using Persistent Disks has a performance pool of 38.640 IOPS in total, shared by 4 @cde:short:pl.
 For the group using Hyperdisks, each CDE is provisioned with 9.660 IOPS, meaning both groups have an equal amount of total IOPS.